LINANG777/PI1/content/pages/index.md

       text: Welcome to Parmanand Industries
       color: text-dark
       type: TitleBlock
-    subtitle: Leaders in Precision Engineering
+    subtitle: Welcome to Parmanand Industries
     text: >+
       We have 150+ Customized Products which are made to order as per customer specification and the list is growing.
 Welcoming you to join us in the